-If the answer to any of the below is NO then s/he must continue to use a booster seat.
+If the answer to any of the below is NO then they must continue to use a booster seat.

-3. Does the shoulder belt lay across the collarbone, not riding up on the neck or slipping off the shoulder?
+3. Does the shoulder belt lay across the collarbone and touching the chest, not riding up on the neck or slipping off the shoulder?

 4. Does the lap belt sit low and flat across the tops of the thighs, not riding up onto the belly?